opsschool/curriculum/meta/contributions.rst

 The topics which have already been filmed are:

-* Boot process 101
+* Boot Process 101
 * DNS 101
 * Filesystems 101
 * MySQL 101
 * Nagios 101
 * Networking 101
-* Outage investigation 101
+* Outage Investigation 101
-* Package management 101
+* Package Management 101
 * Shells 101
 * SSH 101
-* Application level monitoring
+* Application Level Monitoring
-* Careers in operations
+* Careers In Operations
-* Operable service - what people expect from an operable service
+* Operable Service - What People Expect From an Operable Service
-* Productivity tools and techniques
+* Productivity Tools and Techniques
-* The ``/proc`` filesystem
+* The ``/proc`` Filesystem
-* Web flow - the life of a web request
+* Web Flow - The Life of a Web Request

 If you are interested in filming, please contact us, or open an issue on the Github project.